nedrise27/elementerra-index/README.md

 ## Assertions about how the game works:

-if elementerra program gets
-called with data "J1gU5gpUd3E" => ClaimPendingGuess
+if elementerra program gets called with data "J1gU5gpUd3E" => ClaimPendingGuess if elementerra program gets called with data starting with "FTDA" => AddToPendingGuess

 If any tokenTransfer where
   toUserAccount == feePayer => successful
   else unsuccessful